UnscheduledCurrent Issues in International Tax Planning

 - Current Issues in International Tax Planning

-Subsequent to the OECD/G20 BEPS Project and the EU initiatives, the implementation and the impact of these measures are key elements of the work ahead.
+Subsequent to the OECD/G20 BEPS Project and the EU anti-avoidance initiatives, the implementation and the impact of these measures are key elements of the work ahead.
 In this course we are looking at the most recent updates, the current status and the prospects regarding international tax planning.
 Our focus areas throughout the course will include the following:

-- current trends in international tax planning, including the review and monitoring of the implementation of the OECD BEPS measures, an update on the EU and UN developments and a brief look at the recent developments;
+- current trends in international tax planning, including the review and monitoring of the implementation of OECD measures, an update on the EU state of affairs and a brief look at recent global developments;

 - the effectiveness of anti-avoidance measures such as GAARs, CFC regimes, thin capitalization rules and treaty anti-abuse rules;